Sport in New Zealand: Rugby union

 In the sevens variant of rugby union, the men's national team has been the main force in the sport since the creation of the World Rugby Sevens Series in 1999, winning the World Series 12 times in its 16 seasons.
 They have also won the Rugby World Cup Sevens thrice, in 2001, 2013 and the most recent edition in 2018, and won the first four gold medals awarded in sevens at the Commonwealth Games (1998–2010).
 The country also hosts one round of the World Series each season at Westpac Stadium in Wellington.
 In women's sevens, the national team is about as dominant as the men; they won the first three editions of the World Rugby Women's Sevens Series (2013–2015) and are the current holders of the Rugby World Cup Sevens, winning the women's tournaments in 2013 and 2018.
-New Zealand will host the 2021 Women's Rugby World Cup it will be the first ever Women's Rugby World Cup to be held in the southern hemisphere.
+New Zealand hosted the 2021 Women's Rugby World Cup.

 Cricket

 Cricket is the national summer sport and the second most popular sport in New Zealand, which is one of twelve countries competing in Test match cricket.
-The provincial competition is not nearly as widely followed as rugby, but international matches are watched with interest by a large portion of the population.
-This parallels the global situation in cricket, whereby the international game is more widely followed than the domestic game in all major cricketing countries.
+The provincial competition is not nearly as widely followed as rugby.

 Historically, the national cricket team has not been as successful as the national rugby team.
 New Zealand played its first Test in 1930, but had to wait until 1956 until its first Test victory.
 The national team began to have more success in the 1970s and 1980s.
-New Zealand's most famous cricketer, the fast bowler Richard Hadlee who was the first bowler to take 400 wickets in test cricket, played in this era.
+New Zealand's most famous cricketer, the fast bowler Richard Hadlee.

-New Zealand has traditionally been stronger in one-day cricket, having reached the final of both the 2015 and 2019, beating South Africa and India in the semi-finals but ultimately losing to Australia and England in the final.
+New Zealand has traditionally been stronger in one-day cricket, having reached the final of both the 2015 and 2019 ICC Men's Cricket World Cups, beating South Africa and India in the semi-finals but ultimately losing to Australia and England in the final respectively.
 (They tied the match in 2019 but lost on boundary countback).

 The team also won the 2000 edition of the ICC Champions Trophy and reached the 2009 final, and won the bronze medal at the 1998 Commonwealth Games.